-1. Verify the year of the car by the serial number and/or manufacturer’s code (on EZGO cars) attached to the body or stamped into the frame of the car.
+By the serial number and/or manufacturer’s code (on EZGO cars) attached to the body or stamped into the frame of the car.
 A dealer should be able to show you the serial number on a car.
 If in doubt, call the manufacturer of the car (E-Z-GO, Club Car) and ask for customer service to verify the year of the car.

-3. If it is important to you, verify the speed of the car.
 Standard speed is around 12-15 mph.
 High speed is around 18-20 mph.
 Depending on the make and model of a car, it can be very costly to change the speed of the vehicle.

 confirm that the controller and wiring in the car will allow the car to operate as you need it to for your use.

 the battery charger specifically made for the voltage of the golf car you are considering.
 Ask the seller to plug in the charger to the car to make sure it is working.

-9. Ask if the dealer you are buying from is a factory authorized dealer of the make of the car you are buying.
 This is important for service technical training and the availability of parts.
 E-Z-GO, Club Car & GEM Factory warranty is only allowed by a factory authorized dealer of their brands.
 Many diagnostic tools and software upgrades required for newer cars are only available from a factory authorized dealer.

-13. You MUST have a DOT approved windshield on your street legal vehicle.
 Make sure that you see the DOT approved AS4 orAS5 certification etched into your windshield.
 You may be paying for a windshield that is not DOT approved!